 Engineering psychologist.
 Contemplative practitioner.
-I research the relationship between inner life and outer world — and build for people who want to live from the inside out.
+Educator.
+I research the relationship between inner life and outer world — and build and teach for people who want to live from the inside out.

 I've lived in a van, in intentional communities, and for a year in a monastery.
-I've worked in UX labs and tech companies.
+I've worked in UX labs, taught at university, and held space across conflict lines.
 Each place asked me the same thing in a different language: what does it actually take to wake up — and stay awake — in the middle of ordinary life?

 I don't have the answer.
 But I'm seriously investigating the question.